-Skill courses run 12 weeks in first and second terms.
-Each skill has a credit value of 1.5 credits.
+Skills courses have a credit value of 1.5.
 Grades will be pass/fail and are not included in the academic average.
 The maximum number of skills for the pre-education major is 15 credits and for the kinesiology major is 12 credits.
-Credit will be granted for only one of the same or similar skills. (i.e. if one previously took Outdoor Soccer in 2017-2018, then credit cannot also be granted for HKIN 132 Soccer).
+Credit will be granted for only one of the same or a similar skill. (i.e., if one previously took Outdoor Soccer in 2017-2018, then credit cannot also be granted for HKIN 132 Soccer).